artsy/eigen/docs/developing_a_feature.md

 The `description` property is what makes it possible to override the feature flag from the [admin menu](/admin_menu.md).

----

-We want the ability to turn a feature off remotely if something goes wrong.

-We do that by adding flag with the same name in **echo**.
+We also need to add a flag in Echo, our remote feature flags configuration service.
 [Here](https://github.com/artsy/echo/commit/978a103e2c67a8010fabb2184f84aaef31d16f93) is an example PR for how to do that.

-After adding the echo key, update you local copy of echo by running `./scripts/update-echo`.
+After adding the echo key, and the PR is merged, update you local copy of echo by running `./scripts/update-echo`.

 With this setup, the echo flag will be the source of truth for whether or not to enable the feature.

-You can turn the echo flag off or on to control the feature for all users.

-### Step 2: Add the feature flag in the part of code where it will be used
+### Step 2: Place the feature flag in the part of code where it will be used

 you can to call it by using the `useFeatureFlag` hook.